BTeeKay/CS50-Final-Project/README.md

 Having now completed the first 5 lectures in CS50w, I am now going to use the Django framework instead of Flask.
 I am also going to be using VSC as my IDE instead of the CS50 IDE.
 I am currently in the process of cloning the git repository there and removing the old flask files and creating a new Django project.
 The first part I will implement for the Django Project will be the users Login/Logout function.
 I will also fill out a brief description of what I initially think that this Web Application will be.

+##### 3rd November 2021

+The more I progress with the web app the more I am having to read documentation and constantly google things that I don’t yet know.
+The project has become less about the final product and more about learning Django and Python.
+This isn’t necessarily a bad thing, it is just not what I was expecting.
+My project currently has a Register/Login/Logout feature and the main page setup for the game.
+Currently game wise the player can update their resources by clicking a submit button which sends a post request.
+Next will be to give the player “buildings” which can be upgraded and when upgraded will provide more resources.
+This will all be tied in with a leaderboard.